Chromosome 1

 Chromosome 1 is the designation for the largest human chromosome.
 Humans have two copies of chromosome 1, as they do with all of the autosomes, which are the non-sex chromosomes.
 Chromosome 1 spans about 249 million nucleotide base pairs, which are the basic units of information for DNA.
 It represents about 8% of the total DNA in human cells.

 It was the last completed chromosome, sequenced two decades after the beginning of the Human Genome Project.

 Genes

 Number of genes

 The following are some of the gene count estimates of human chromosome 1.
-Because researchers use different approaches to genome annotation their predictions of the number of genes on each chromosome varies (for technical details, see gene prediction).
-Among various projects, the collaborative consensus coding sequence project (CCDS) takes an extremely conservative strategy.
-So CCDS's gene number prediction represents a lower bound on the total number of human protein-coding genes.
+Because researchers' genome annotation approach varies, their predictions of the number of genes in each chromosome are different (for technical details, see gene prediction).
+Compared to various other projects, the Consensus Coding Sequence Project (CCDS) takes an extremely conservative strategy; as such, CCDS's gene number prediction represents a lower bound on the total number of human protein-coding genes.